-These parks offer a wide range of activities in diverse landscapes in any season.
-Whether you prefer an short stroll or a week in the wilderness, a quiet sunset or a roaring river, adventure awaits you here.
+Sequoia and Kings Canyon National Parks offer a wide range of activities in diverse landscapes in any season.
+Whether you prefer a short stroll or a week in the wilderness, a quiet sunset or a roaring river, adventure awaits you here.

 Whatever activities you choose, come prepared.
 Weather varies widely at different elevations, and storms can happen at any time of year.
 Read safety information before you visit.